bolt/docs/source/templates.md

 <h3>Strict variables</h3>

-Pilex sets 'strict_variables' in Twig to `false` by default.
+Bolt sets 'strict_variables' in Twig to `false` by default.
 This will mean you will get not warnings if you try to use a variable that doesn't exist.
 This makes it easier to use conditional outputting, because it will allow you to do the following, regardless if `content` or `content.image` exist in the current page.

 <pre class="brush: html">
 	{% if content.image != "" %}